 During her eight years at Stone Ridge, Meg MacWhirter was involved with Campus Ministry, SOME, People for Peace, and Core Group.
 At Georgetown’s School of Foreign Service, she stayed involved with organizations addressing hunger and homelessness in DC and helped lead campus volunteering programs through the Center for Social Justice.
 After graduating, she spent two years as a Peace Corps volunteer in the Caribbean working on gender-based violence and HIV/AIDS programs.
 Meg then worked for Georgetown University President Jack DeGioia on international partnerships including the Georgetown AIDS initiative.
 She graduated from Georgetown’s MBA program in 2012.
 She currently works as a Manager at Deloitte Consulting, supporting public and non-profit leaders to maximize the impact of their organizations.
 Her projects have focused on global health, health systems strengthening, capacity building, and leadership development.

-Meg is also co-owner of an artisan distillery opening in Mount Airy, Maryland in 2016.
-MISCellaneous Distillery will create spirits using locally sourced ingredients and serve as an active contributor to the Mount Airy community.
+Meg is also co-owner of an artisan distillery that opened in Mount Airy, Maryland in 2016.
+MISCellaneous Distillery creates spirits using locally sourced ingredients and serves as an active contributor to the Mount Airy community.